Sports memorabilia

-Sports memorabilia are collectables associated with sports, including equipment, trophies, sports cards, autographs, and photographs.
+Sports memorabilia is collectables associated with sports, including equipment, trophies, sports cards, autographs, and photographs.
 A multi-billion-dollar industry has grown around the trading of sports memorabilia.

 Monetary value

 Items that have been in direct contact with a famous athlete can have significant monetary value.
 Game-used items, such as a ball Mark McGwire hit for his 70th home run of the 1998 season, sold for $3 million.
 The most expensive piece of sports memorabilia ever sold was a New York Yankees baseball jersey worn by Babe Ruth during his 'called shot' game in the 1932 World Series.
 It sold for $24.12 million in 2024.
 In 2016, the ten most valuable sports cards and memorabilia sold for a record-setting combined $12,186,294.
 The highest price fetched for an association football shirt is $224,000.
 The shirt belonged to Pelé, who wore it during the 1970 World Cup final in which Brazil went on to win.
 Collectors of sports memorabilia may seek to authenticate items to prove their veracity.
 Autographed items are nearly always more valuable than non-autographed items.
+In May 2026, a match-worn and signed jersey worn by Lamine Yamal during a UEFA Champions League match between FC Barcelona and Newcastle United was auctioned for US$86,980..
 Sports memorabilia items are considered good investments by collectors, as the industry and prices of items grow rapidly.